Last Reviewed and Updated: 16 December 2022

 MessageBird is a cloud communications platform offering a suite of APIs that enable developers and enterprises to communicate with customers in virtually every corner of the planet.
 It is the platform behind the technology that allows you to call or text your Uber driver or delivery person within the app.
-It also powers mission-critical communication: Amber Alerts, medication reminders from hospitals, appointment alerts from services like Dr. Doctor, and fraudulent activity notices from banks.
+It also powers mission-critical communication: medication reminders from hospitals, appointment alerts from health care services, and fraudulent activity notices from banks.

-The company has more than 17,000 customers, from rapidly-growing disruptors to innovative enterprises including Uber, Hello Fresh, SAP and DHL.
+The company has more than 25,000 customers, from rapidly-growing disruptors to innovative enterprises.
 MessageBird enables consumers to connect with businesses in the same way they connect with their friends — seamlessly, on their own timeline and with context.
-We cater to a wide range of clients and understand that we need to safeguard their customer’s data.
-We have prepared this documentation to provide an assurance that we are serious about security and privacy.
-Close attention to local rules and regulations, employee-screening, and data encryption are just a few ways we ensure absolute security and reliability.
+MessageBird caters to a wide range of clients and understands that it needs to safeguard its customer’s data.
+MessageBird has prepared this documentation to provide an assurance that MessageBird is committed to provide best practice security and privacy technical and organizational measures.
+Close attention to local rules and regulations, employee-screening, and data encryption are just a few ways MessageBird ensures absolute security and reliability.

-We are also registered with the Dutch Authority for Consumers and Markets (ACM).
-This means we’re always accountable and fully transparent with our clients.
+MessageBird is also registered with the Dutch Authority for Consumers and Markets (ACM).
+This means MessageBird is always accountable and fully transparent with its clients.

-All hosting service providers are SOC 2 Type II and ISO/IEC 27001:2013 compliant, the globally recognised information security standards for Information Security Management Systems (ISMS).
+All hosting service providers are SOC 2 Type II and ISO/IEC 27001:2013 certified, the globally recognized information security standards for Information Security Management Systems (ISMS).

 3. Information Security Management System at MessageBird

-Our Legal team, Data Protection Officer and Security Team ensure that applicable regulations and standards are factored into our security frameworks.
-We have a number of policies which refer to the handling and labelling of sensitive, personal and customer data.
-All our information security policies are reviewed annually.
+The MessageBird Legal Team, Data Protection Officer and Security Team ensure that applicable regulations and standards are factored into its security frameworks.
+MessageBird has a number of policies which refer to the handling and labeling of sensitive, personal and customer data.
+All information security policies are reviewed annually.

-We have a Security Steering Committee (SSC) which provides a consistent, dedicated environment where management and staff can be directed in the Business As Usual (BAU) aspects of MessageBird security in its maintenance of regulatory compliance.
+MessageBird has a Security Steering Committee (SSC), which provides a consistent, dedicated environment where management and staff can be directed in the business-as-usual aspects of MessageBird security in its maintenance of information security compliance.

-In addition to the Security Steering Committee we have an Information Security squad and Security Engineering Squad which works in collaboration of all aspects within the security domain, including the formation of a Technical SSC.
+In addition to the Security Steering Committee, MessageBird has an Information Security Squad and Security Engineering Squad which works in collaboration of all aspects within the security domain, including the formation of a Technical SSC.

 4. Security and Privacy Awareness Program

 Security and data protection training sessions are carried out during onboarding.
 There are mandatory team/job-specific sessions as well.
-We have an ongoing annual security and privacy awareness training for all employees.
+MessageBird has an ongoing annual security and privacy awareness training for all employees.

 5. People Security